oldgregg89/Animal-Shelter-API/Readme.md

 ## Technologies Used

-_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, and Mac, C#, .Net, Authentication with Identity, MySQL, Swagger for Documentation_
+_The Technologies used in the making of this software was Chrome browser, Visual Studio editor, and Mac, C#, .Net, Authentication with Identity, MySQL, pagination_

 ### License